Kansas Shrine Bowl History

 Kansas Shrine Bowl Awards

 The Most Valuable Player award is voted on by the working media at the Kansas Shrine Bowl.
-The Leadership Awards are voted on by teammates, coaches and staff for each team.
-Beginning in 2022, the winners of these awards each receive a $500 scholarship, funded directly by a supporter of the Kansas Shrine Bowl.
+The Most Inspirational Awards are voted on by teammates, coaches and staff for each team.
+The Paul & Lucy Miller Outstanding Impact Awards go to the top fundraiser from the West & East team.
+Each of these award winners also receive a $500 scholarship, funded directly by alumni of the Kansas Shrine Bowl.

 MEDIA VOTED OUTSTANDING PLAYERS